ScottieY/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./output_images/project_video_out.mp4)

----

-### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Tight turns such that one side of the lanes were not included in the src-boxed area will fail the pipeline.
-In this case we could have a back set of src and dst to address this issue